Blu3Jive001/Electronic-Windows/README.md

-# My dotfiles for my electron Windows config
+# Some dotfiles for an electron Windows config, my thanks to @hal on discord for allowing me to document them.

 ![image](https://cdn.discordapp.com/attachments/763855890750636032/804521148003516436/screenshot.jpg)
 ![image](https://cdn.discordapp.com/attachments/763855890750636032/800917110942335006/screenshot.jpg)